wandersick/aerozoom/Readme.txt

      [ Limitations ]

-  #  If you've encountered any bugs or any of the following and
+  #  If you've encountered any bugs or any of the following but
      think it is a bug.
-Please email Wandersick@gmail.com
+Please email wandersick@gmail.com

   1. Misclick-Preventing Pad may be inaccurate for some types of window.
 You may fine-tune the offset in 'Tool > Preferences